-Fixed assets -
+Fixed assets (continued) -

-Fixed assets are stated at cost.
 Fixed assets are depreciated on a straight-line basis over the estimated useful lives of the related assets, generally three to five years.
 The cost of maintenance and repairs is recorded as expenses are incurred.
-The Council capitalizes all items over \$1,000.
-Depreciation expense for the year ended June 30, 2017 was \$42,374.
+Depreciation and amortization expense for the year ended June 30, 2018 was \$79,700.